 Private Student Loans for DACA Students

-While many lenders will only offer loans to U.S. citizens or permanent legal residents, there are a few private loan lenders who will work with DACA benefit recipients.
+While many lenders will only offer loans to U.S. citizens or permanent legal residents, there are a few private loan lenders who will work with DACA benefit recipients and immigrants.

 Stilt is one such lender.
 The company’s eligibility criteria for application only includes a requirement that you be physically located in the United States with an address in one of the states they are licensed to loan in, have a U.S. based bank account in your name, and have a U.S. based telephone number account in your name.
 You must also have at least six months of DACA deferral time remaining.